 Occupation

 Your occupation affects both life and income protection premiums.
 Office-based professionals are classified as lower risk than manual workers, tradespeople, or those in hazardous occupations.
-Some high-risk occupations face significant premium loadings.
+Some higher-risk occupations face significant premium loadings, particularly for income protection.

 Why Singles May Need Life Insurance